hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

     -   messageTimeout - number of seconds to wait on messages representing transactions (default is 20)
     -   nodeId - main node id to submit transactions to in 'x.y.z' format (refer to https://docs.hedera.com/guides/testnet/nodes or https://docs.hedera.com/guides/mainnet/address-book)
-    -   nodeAddress - node domain or IP address (refer to https://docs.hedera.com/guides/testnet/nodes or https://docs.hedera.com/guides/mainnet/address-book or set to 'testnet' or 'mainnet' for automatic sdk handling)
+    -   addressBookEntry - node domain or IP address (refer to https://docs.hedera.com/guides/testnet/nodes or https://docs.hedera.com/guides/mainnet/address-book or set to 'testnet' or 'mainnet' for automatic sdk handling)
     -   mirrorNodeAddress - mirror node grpc server (refer to https://docs.hedera.com/guides/docs/mirror-node-api/hedera-consensus-service-api-1)
     -   operatorId - account id on network 'x.y.z' format
     -   operatorKey - account private key, to be used for signing transaction and client identification #Be careful with showing this, do not check this value in.